aarsri/reading-group/models.md

 * However, success may require being more intentional with how this is carried out:
   * *Speculation*: Because a decoder-only model does not have an encoder, it does not necessarily have as much incentive to build robust representations.
 We need to find a way to leverage the autoregressive paradigm and the next-word prediction objective.

+### Takeaway
+Manipulating token sequences can teach robustness both at input (dialect forms → same intent) and output (many continuations → same meaning).
+The difficulty is that the autoregressive setup doesn’t naturally reward invariant embeddings, so robustness has to emerge indirectly, making it harder to control.

 ## Speech Encoders (e.g., wav2vec2, HuBERT)
 Goal: Robustness in latent acoustic/phonetic space.